nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 A `DeleteTaskCommandParser` is created and calls the `DeleteTaskCommandParser#parse` on the arguments.

 Step 2. `DeleteTaskCommandParser#parse` method checks on the validity of the arguments for a `DeleteTaskCommand`.
-If it is valid, it will create a new `DeleteTaskCommand` by calling the constructor.
+If it is valid, it will create a new `DeleteTaskCommand` instance by calling the constructor.

 Step 3.
 The `DeleteTaskCommand#execute` is then called by `Logic Manager`.
 The task with the same `Index` is retrieved and deleted from the task list using the `deleteTask` method in the `Model` class.